 Check out the listing of volunteer opportunities at http://www.idealist.org.
 As of this writing there were nearly 15,000 volunteer opportunities posted.
 You can filter these by education, youth, health and medicine, family, women, seniors, religion and spirituality, men, and veterans.

 http://americorps.gov/serve is the official government portal that is the focal point for many volunteer opportunities across the US.
 The site also has many resources that you can use to start a volunteer initiative in your community.

 Have a look at https://www.pointsoflight.org/.
 This site offers information on opportunities globally.

 Let’s not forget that your professional associations also have volunteer opportunities.

 Summary: Whatever your interest area, you can find a volunteer opportunity.
 Giving of yourself to others is a way to make you more employable, healthier, happier, and satisfied.
 What more can put a smile on your face?

-The www.CEUonestop.com course called Helping Clients Redefine Retirement suggests great volunteering opportunities for person entering or in retirement.
-Check out the other courses as well.
-CEUonestop.com is an NBCC approved continuing education provider and, as such, offers CEU clock hours for various professional certifications.
+Career Planning Academy’s course called Helping Clients Redefine Retirement suggests great volunteering opportunities for person entering or in retirement.
+Check out the other courses, webinars and certifications as well.